 How The Freezing Rate Affects Quality

-Controlling the entire freezing process, which includes the pre-freezing, actual freezing, and post-freezing storage, is critical to achieving a high-quality product.
-One important parameter is the freezing rate.
+Controlling the entire freezing process is critical to achieving the best quality frozen foods.
+One crucial parameter is the freezing rate.
 In general, fast freezing produces better quality frozen food than slow freezing.

-The maximum recommended storage temperature at which microbial spoilage ceases is between 16°F and 10°F. And although microbiological spoilage can be avoided, the enzymes in the frozen product will still play a part.
-Therefore, hygienic conditions and heat processing will help increase the product’s shelf life.
-Generally, freezing will kill between 10 and 60% of the viable microbe population, depending on the frozen storage time.
-However, in terms of microorganisms, there is a considerable difference between their sensitivity to freezing and how quickly they are able to grow once the product is thawed.
-Special attention needs to be given here as some microbes can not only lead to spoilage but also to various food borne illnesses.
+Generally, freezing will kill between 10 and 60% of the viable microbe population, depending on the freezer temperature and frozen storage time.
+However, in terms of microorganisms, there is a considerable difference between their sensitivity to freezing and how quickly they can grow once the product is thawed.
+Special attention needs to be given here as some microbes can lead to spoilage and various food-borne illnesses, and food poisoning.

 Physical Changes and Frozen Food Quality

-There are certain physical changes that take place when food is frozen.
+Specific physical changes take place when food is frozen.
 Among the most common, we can include:

 - Weight Loss – Unpacked foods will lose moisture during the freezing process.
 Meat will lose up to 3% of its weight during the freezing process and up to 6.15% during freezing and 20-hour-long refrigeration.

-- Recrystallization – Recrystallization is the process of changes in number, size, and shape of ice crystals during frozen storage.
-Small crystals fuse together, creating larger ones, affecting the overall quality and shelf life.
+- Recrystallization – is the process of changes in the number, size, and shape of ice crystals in freezer bags or freezer containers (during the frozen stage).
+Small crystals fuse together, creating larger ones, lowering the overall quality and shelf life.

 - Retrogradation – Quality loss in baked goods occurs as a result of staling and starch retrogradation.
 This process happens most rapidly while the product’s temperature is above freezing.
 Rapid freezing preserves freshness.

-- Protein Denaturation – Protein denaturation and solubility changes happen as a result of freezing.
-Fish deterioration during storage, for example, is associated with a decrease of protein solubility, which diminishes the nutritional value.
+- Protein Denaturation – Protein denaturation and solubility changes occur as a result of freezing.
+Fish deterioration during storage, for example, is associated with a decrease in protein solubility, which diminishes the nutritional value.
 In frozen raw meat and poultry, the water-holding capacity, enzyme activity, and surface hydrophobicity are affected by freezing.

 - Freezer Burn – Moisture loss due to evaporation causes freezer burn.
 This type of dehydration during processing can be controlled with humidification, lower storage temperature, or better packaging.